charlottegiseleweil/pdm_report/src/03_Litt_review.md

 ###Displaying spatial data

 ####Chloropleth maps and proportional symbol maps
 Chloropleth maps are very effective and widely used to display a continuous or categorical spatial variable aggregated by regions.
 The variable of interest is expressed by coloring (or using patterns on) these geographical areas.
-Particular attention needs to be given to the choice of patterns (see section Colors {number}).
+Particular attention needs to be given to the choice of patterns (see section \ref{sec:colors}).
 Furthermore, it is necessary to normalize[^212back] raw data values may be necessary to ensure graphical integrity [@Tour].
 However, the main drawback is that larger areas appear emphasised [@datavizz].

 Another solution for continuous spatial data aggregated by regions is the graduated symbol map (or proportional symbol map, also called bubble map [@datavizz]) that overlays symbols to the base map.
 In this case, the underlying area does not affect the perception of the variable considered [@Tour].
 These two approaches can also be combined, allowing to express more than one variable.